neooriginal/OMI.me-Apps/README.md

 # OMI Apps Collection 🧠🤖✨

-**Three powerful AI applications designed to enhance your digital life** - all powered by modern cloud infrastructure for reliable performance.
+**Four powerful AI applications designed to enhance your digital life** - all powered by modern cloud infrastructure for reliable performance.

 Originally created for [OMI.me](https://omi.me)